 Which institutes are involved in this study program?

-The program benefits from a very dynamic environment, due to the fact that the Institute for Natural Language Processing (IMS) is embedded in the large Department of Computer Science and is closely connected to the renowned Department of Linguistics.
+The program benefits from a very dynamic environment, as the Institute for Natural Language Processing (IMS) is embedded in the large Department of Computer Science and is closely connected to the renowned Department of Linguistics.
 With eHumanities being one of the research foci of the University, the M.Sc.
-CL is ideal for those who want to study in an interdisciplinary, innovative environment.
+Computational Linguistics is ideal for those who want to study in an interdisciplinary, innovative environment.

 The quality of this degree program has been certified.